-Elkhart's Mayor Neese defends Elkhart's police and police pursuit policy after two deadly police pursuits
+Elkhart mayor defends Elkhart's police pursuit policy after two deadly police pursuits

 ELKHART, Ind – Elkhart’s Mayor Tim Neese spoke out to ABC57 on Tuesday in support of Elkhart’s police department after two police pursuits ended in the death of two suspects.